-WCAS 2021 | Spanish Language and Culture in Barcelona
+WCAS 2021 | Spanish Language and Culture in Barcelona; GESI Guatemala; Oxford University

-I was definitely set on studying abroad going into college, I just didn’t think I’d start considering it so early into my four years at Northwestern.
-I have always wanted to (and still want to) experience and learn about other cultures and languages, and I knew college would be the ideal time to take advantage of opportunities to do so.
+"I was definitely set on studying abroad going into college, I just didn’t think I’d start considering it so early into my four years at Northwestern.
+I have always wanted to (and still want to) experience and learn about other cultures and languages, and I knew college would be the ideal time to take advantage of opportunities to do so."

-My mom was worried about me going abroad for six weeks because it is just the two of us, so she’s quite protective of me.
-Convincing her, however, was not as difficult as I was afraid it would be; I think she realized and understood what this trip would mean for me and the positive impact it would most likely make on my life.
+"My mom was worried about me going abroad for six weeks because it is just the two of us, so she’s quite protective of me.
+Convincing her, however, was not as difficult as I was afraid it would be; I think she realized and understood what this trip would mean for me and the positive impact it would most likely make on my life."

-What surprised me most while studying abroad was how eager I was to be more independent and willing to step out of my comfort zone.
-Even though attempting to speak a foreign language and interacting with native people of another country was stressful at first, I realized there was no better way to fully appreciate the culture and immerse myself than to just go for it and be open with those I met and with the unfamiliar customs I encountered.
+"What surprised me most while studying abroad was how eager I was to be more independent and willing to step out of my comfort zone.
+Even though attempting to speak a foreign language and interacting with native people of another country was stressful at first, I realized there was no better way to fully appreciate the culture and immerse myself than to just go for it and be open with those I met and with the unfamiliar customs I encountered."

-There are so many resources!
+Advice for First-Gen Students: "There are so many resources!
 Reach out!
 When I first decided I wanted to study abroad, I started with one office and was continuously referred to other offices, people, scholarships, and websites that ended up answering all my questions and significantly helping me along the way.
-I am so grateful these resources are open to students and whoever is interested in studying abroad should definitely seek them out.
+I am so grateful these resources are open to students and whoever is interested in studying abroad should definitely seek them out."

-Medill 2019 | King's College: University of London, Journalism Residency in South Africa, and Berlin: Global City in the Center of Europe
+Medill 2019 | King's College: University of London; Journalism Residency in South Africa; Berlin: Global City in the Center of Europe

 For more of Alisa's experiences, read her Diversity Abroad blog post.

-WCAS 2021 | Public Health in Europe, GESI Vietnam, Hong Kong University of Science & Technology Exchange
+WCAS 2021 | Public Health in Europe; GESI Vietnam; Hong Kong University of Science & Technology Exchange

-I was determined to study abroad coming to college.
+"I was determined to study abroad coming to college.
 The study abroad opportunities available at Northwestern (now through the Global Learning Office) was one of the reasons I chose to apply here in the first place.
 I knew that I wanted to go abroad, but I wasn’t exactly sure where.
-However, I knew that with the resources available, the multitude of programs, and the flexibility of the quarter system, it would definitely make my life easier when the time came to apply.
+However, I knew that with the resources available, the multitude of programs, and the flexibility of the quarter system, it would definitely make my life easier when the time came to apply."

-It was definitely harder to get my family on board for me to attend Northwestern versus studying abroad.
+"It was definitely harder to get my family on board for me to attend Northwestern versus studying abroad.
 Once I broke the “travel bubble” of going out-of-state, it was easier to convince my family when I wanted to study abroad.
-I also hope to work in global health in the future, so I made the case that it would be beneficial to my future career for me to gain global experience as well as exposure to lifestyles abroad.
+I also hope to work in global health in the future, so I made the case that it would be beneficial to my future career for me to gain global experience as well as exposure to lifestyles abroad."

-The biggest surprise about my study abroad experience was how quickly I became acclimated to life abroad in Paris.
+"The biggest surprise about my study abroad experience was how quickly I became acclimated to life abroad.
 It was really nice to take a break from campus life and live my own life in an urban setting.
-I was able to understand myself more by being in a foreign setting and taking the time to take care of myself and do things I loved!
+I was able to understand myself more by being in a foreign setting and taking the time to take care of myself and do things I loved!"

-To all of my fellow first-generation students: GO ABROAD and plan ahead!
+Advice to First-Gen Students:: "GO ABROAD and plan ahead!
 Take the initiative to speak to your academic, financial aid, and respective study abroad advisors or check out the website for a program.
 It never hurts to see a familiar face when you need information or application approval.
 I know how even the start of college can feel daunting, much less the entire study abroad application process.
 However, there are so many available resources and choices on this campus as well as people who want you to be successful in your ventures.
-Take advantage of these opportunities and see the world!
+Take advantage of these opportunities and see the world!"